 3. Slowly exhale as you lower the heart, empty the lungs completely and at the end of the exhale slightly contract the abdominal region. (slight pause)

 After you feel comfortable with the practice, relax your hands on your lap or apply the mudra of your choice.

 It’s as simple as that.
-Feels great to have the tools to adjust your inner state to soothing anytime any place, doesn’t it!
+It feels great to have the tools to adjust to a soothing inner state anytime any place, doesn’t it?!

 Practice this yogic breath for 3 minutes then take a moment to observe any changes.
 Then you can transport this practice into your daily life.
 Any time you start to feel unbalanced or stressed, begin the yogic breath.
 The great thing about this technique is that you can practice it anywhere.
 Practice when you are in line at the super market, while sitting in the car, or at work during a meeting.
 Practice in the evening after work to calm your nerves or as a preparation for meditation.
 Eventually you can retrain yourself to breath better - and you will feel better too!

-You can create the conditions for vitality, health, balanced mind and emotions, and connect to your essence.
+You can create the conditions for vitality, health, balanced mind and emotions.
 All you have to do is just breathe..... like a yogi 🙂 🙏

 Your breath is the key to a prosperous spiritual journey!